Fixed vs Tracker Mortgage Rates: Why Fixed Rates Might Be the Better Choice In 2025

 Why Choose a Fixed-Rate Mortgage Now?

-A fixed-rate mortgage locks your interest rate for a set period - usually two, three or five years - offering stability and predictable payments.
+A fixed-rate mortgage locks your interest rate for a set period, usually two, three or five years, therefore offering you stability and predictable payments.
 Here’s why fixed rates might be the smarter choice in 2025:

 Pros of Fixed-Rate Mortgages: